-I don’t usually pay much attention to popular music, but sometimes a song comes along which, when I hear the lyrics or see the video, I think, “What the heck was that?”
+I don’t usually pay much attention to popular music, but sometimes a song comes along which, when the multiple pitch correction plug-ins adjusting their voices, the lyrics or see the video, I think, “What the heck was that?”
 For example, Beyoncé’s song “Run the World (Girls)”.

 There are so many things I don’t like about this song, and video.
 I realize that most commercial music is created for entertainment (and subsequently monetary) purposes, but claiming that this song is an anthem for girl power or for female empowerment is absurd, leaving me confused and frustrated.

 In particular, I am astounded by Arielle Loren’s article “Is Beyoncé The Face of Contemporary Feminism?”, for Clutch magazine.
 Is Beyoncé the face of contemporary feminism and an inspiration for a fourth wave of feminism?
 No. Here’s why not and why she shouldn’t be.

 Based on the lyrics – the choice of words and the intended message – I don’t see how this song can be taken seriously as inspiration for women’s empowerment.
 The repeated use of the word “girls” (and why is it in parentheses in the title?) is not only annoying but insulting.
 I am a woman, not a girl.
 Personally, I don’t like the using the word “girl” when referring to an adult woman, as if the reference is being made to someone who is young or immature.
 Women and girls are females, but girls are not women, and women are not girls.

 The lyrics, besides lacking substance, send a confusing and contradictory message.
 “You’ll do anything for me” suggests dominance.
 Why?
 Because a woman can’t do it herself and needs a man to, or feels a man should?